GuifuLiu/shuttlebus_timetable/README.md

-# Shuttle Bus Timetable for Central Area to King's Buildings
+# Live Shuttle Bus Timetable for Central Area to King's Buildings

 [See Timetable][1]